nick-otter/nick-otter.github.io/_posts/2020-02-19-a visual guide on troubleshooting kubernetes deployments from daniele polencic at learn k8s.md

 ---
 layout: post
-title:  "A visual guide on troubleshooting kubernetes deployments from Daniele Polencic at Learn k8s"
+title:  "A visual guide on troubleshooting Kubernetes deployments from Daniele Polencic at Learn k8s"
 categories: kubernetes general
 ---

-# A visual guide on troubleshooting kubernetes deployments from Daniele Polencic at Learn k8s
+# A visual guide on troubleshooting Kubernetes deployments from Daniele Polencic at Learn k8s
 {: style="text-align: center"}